MushroomEl/RoR2-ArtifactOfKnowledge/Assets/ModMeta/README.md

 - **Kills**: Gain 1 XP per kill.
 Default scaling: 8XP +0.5 per level.
 May be configured to only grant XP to the player who struck the killing blow.
 - **Kill HP**: Gain 1 XP per 50 enemy base health on kill (scales with only Elite and Swarms health modifiers and nothing else).
 Default scaling: 8XP + 0.5 per level.
 May be configured to only grant XP to the player who struck the killing blow.
 May be configured to scale with total modified HP instead of base HP.
 - **Time**: Gain 1 XP per second while the run timer is progressing.
 Default scaling: 20XP +2 per level.
+- **Purchase**: Adds a Buy Level button to the Upgrade menu, which spends gold to grant the XP necessary to complete a level (cost will scale down within a level as other sources grant XP).
+Default scaling: $25 +3 per level, also scales with time.

 ### Items